From SQL Injection to Shell II

 In 2010, 80sec.com published a common issue in Nginx servers' configuration (in Chinese).
 This issue was also detailed by Neal Poole in 2011.

-Basically, if Nginx/PHP is not configured properly, when someone access the URL http://vulnerable/admin/uploads/hacker.png/x.php, the file hacker.png will be interpreted as PHP code.
+Basically, if Nginx/PHP is not configured properly, when someone access the URL http://vulnerable/admin/uploads/hacker.png/x.php, the file hacker.png will be interpreted as a PHP code.

 We can use this mis-configuration to gain code execution on the server just by uploading a malicious image.
 However, as we tested before, the file needs to be a valid image.
 We will need to find a way to inject PHP code in an image while keeping a valid file.